 - Place each clip at the relevant place in Google Earth by attaching it to a Pin (see video below) and save as a kmz file.

-- At the end of the semester, save the complete Google Earth kmz file and place it in the Canvas Capstone Assignment.
+- At the end of the semester, save the complete Google Earth kmz file and place it in the Capstone Google Earth Tour Dropbox.
 Turn in your text for all 6 assignments copied into one file via Turnitin.

 How to place location pins and link to your videos (3:07)